toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 20. What exception type should be thrown when a value assigned to a property is not valid?

 When assigned null and it isn't value use `ArgumentNullException`.
 For values other than null, `ArgumentException` is generally correct unless another exception type will be more meaningful.
+You should never throw a `NullReferenceException`.

 ### 21. When is it okay to use `this`?
 Is it okay, for example, to dereference a property using `this`, even though the instance property is available by its' name and no `this` qualifier?